theboylexis/my-profile/README.md

  Hi there, I'm Alex 👋

  🌱 Learning Web Development
 I'm a beginner web developer currently focusing on building a strong foundation in HTML, CSS, and JavaScript.
 My goal is to eventually expand my skillset to include additional programming languages and frameworks.
+My long-term goal is to become a Prolific Software Engineer to be able to develop innovative solutions that can have a positve impact in the society and the world at large.

 - 🔭 I'm currently working on small web projects to practice my skills
 - 🌱 I'm learning the fundamentals of front-end web development